Parveen-Patel/MS-Office-Workflows/README.md

 - **Security** → Use encryption, junk mail filters, and safe links to protect communication.
 - **Mobile access** → Sync Outlook on your phone to manage email and calendar on the go.

-👉 In short: Outlook helps you **communicate effectively, stay organized, and manage your time and tasks** in one place.
+In short: Outlook helps you **communicate effectively, stay organized, and manage your time and tasks** in one place.

-## ☁️ Microsoft OneDrive & SharePoint Features
+## Microsoft OneDrive & SharePoint:

 OneDrive and SharePoint are Microsoft’s cloud tools for storing, sharing, and collaborating on files.
 They make teamwork easier and keep documents safe and accessible anywhere.